keertyverma/covid-19-api/README.md

 Source of data for this API is [Johns Hopkins University Center for Systems Science and Engineering (JHU CSSE) Github Repository](https://github.com/CSSEGISandData/COVID-19).

-## What COVID-19 Stats API provides

 Using API, you can search COVID-19 confirmed, death and recovered cases all around the world.

+## How to use

+### Pre-requisites

+   1. Node (Tested with v12.13.1)
+   2. MongoDB (Tested with v4.2)
+   3. Internet connection

+For MongoDB, I have used [official Docker image](https://hub.docker.com/_/mongo), you can either use the same or install direcly on your system.
+Default configuration used in project assumes everything default with the Docker image, if you want to change any configuration, change it in your environment specific file in `config` folder.

+      "dbHost": "production-db-host",
+      "dbPort": "production-db-port",
+      "dbName": "production-db-name",
+      "dbUsername": "production-db-username",
+      "dbPassword": "production-db-password"

 To start the server, please run following command while being at root of project

       node index.js

 This will start a server at port 3000.
+If you want to use different port or any other configuration, you can update the same in config file under `config` folder.
+Here each file represents different config sets and can be chosen by setting `NODE_ENV` environment variable before starting the server. for e.g.

+      NODE_ENV=development node index.js

-### List of available API
+## List of available API

 Case types are confirmed, deaths and recovered.
 Open API 3 Spec is present in repo with name `open-api-3-spec.yml`.